 There has been no increase or decrease in the land area of Palm Beach since the last Evaluation and Appraisal Report (EAR).
+Further, practically all construction in the Town since the last EAR has been the result of redevelopment of the same type of use that existed prior Maps titled Existing Land Use April 2017 graphically portray the identified existing land uses.
+The Town encompasses approximately 2,509 acres, including street rights-of-way.
+Table I-2 summarizes existing land uses in the Town as of April 2017 by general range of density and intensity of use which remains unchanged since the last Evaluation and Appraisal Report.
 There are no agricultural, industrial, or mobile home uses in the Town.
-Additionally, there are also no rivers, bays, freshwater lakes, harbors, waterwells, cones of influence, or economically feasible mineral deposits.
+Additionally, there are also no rivers, bays, fresh water lakes, harbors, waterwells, cones of influence, or economically feasible mineral deposits.

 Residential is the predominant land use within the Town, accounting for 6070% of all land area.
-The majority of single-family units are located in the north and south-central portions of the Town.
+The majority of single-family units are located in the north and south central portions of the Town.
 In contrast, most multi-family dwellings are located in the southernmost part of Town, south of Sloan's Curve, and were developed beginning in the 1960's.
-Because of the high cost of land, and the fact that Palm Beach is in the coastal hurricane vulnerability zone, there are no mobile homes in the Town.
+Because of the high cost of land, and the fact that Palm Beach is located in the coastal hurricane vulnerability zone, there are no mobile homes in the Town.